 Crime Prevention!
 I want all of our community to know of the crime prevention programs and safety plans we have in place at the university.
-I am lucky to be able to present these programs to our community on a regular basis and to be a resource for the community whenever needed.
 I want our community to know we are here 24/7 to assist them in their needs.

 Where You’re Likely to See Me: